-Fossil fuels are energy resources like coal, oil, and natural gas.
-They are organic materials that form over millions of years after dead plants and animals are buried and exposed to extreme pressure and temperature.
+Fossil fuels are energy resources like coal, oil, and natural gas that were formed after dead plants and animals were buried and exposed to extreme pressure and temperature millions of years ago.

 However, the environment is paying a serious price for our unbridled consumption of fossil fuels and our climate is warming at a rate that may cause irreversible consequences.
 Oil spills, ecological damage, pollution and human health risks are just some of the negative impacts of oil exploration, development and use.

-If you want to learn more about oil and how it's used and make, take a look at the US Energy Energy Information Administration HERE.
+If you want to learn more about oil and how it's used and make, take a look at the US Energy Energy Information Administration.

 Of all the coal used in the United States, 92% is burned to generate electricity.
 The Valmont coal-fired power plant in Boulder allows us to turn on our lights at night.
 As well as run many other kinds of equipment and technology.
 Coal has also provided many jobs and helped to raise people’s standard of living all around the world.

 So, what's the big deal?
 The environmental effects of coal-fired power generation can been seen everywhere.
 Mining coal is extremely dangerous to human health and to the environment.
 Mercury contamination, ozone pollution and acid rain also stem from the firing of coal.
 Did you know that Boulder is considered an at-risk group for lung disease, and received an F in the American Lung Association's 2016 State of the Air Report for our ozone levels?
 Burning coal also emits CO2, a major cause of climate change.
 Since coal is so heavy it is incredibly energy intensive to transport to where it needs to go, thus adding to the total CO2 emissions of the energy extraction and delivery process.
 You can learn more about coal and it's impacts from the U.S. Energy Information Administration.

 A quarter of the U.S. energy consumption comes from natural gas, a mixture of mostly methane and a smaller amount of other hydrocarbons.
 When natural gas is burned, one of the products is CO2.
 We use this fossil fuel to heat our homes and to make products like paints, plastics, steel, glass, paper, clothing, and brick.